 Seasonal activities in Sebago Lake State Park

-Over ten miles of trails are laid out throughout the park for you to explore, ranging in difficulty from easy to moderate.
+Hiking lovers, remember to pack your hiking boots!
+There are over ten miles of trails are laid out throughout the park for you to explore, ranging in difficulty from easy to moderate.
 None of the trails are especially difficult to navigate and they are well marked, making them easy to follow.
 The trails take you through various parts of the park, including both the forested areas and the shore of Sebago Lake.
 There's no better way to get a good look at the local wildlife than getting right in the middle of it and exploring the trails.

 Even if you explored the trails in the summer, after the snow settles it's like an entirely new place and an entirely new experience.
 Skiing isn't allowed on all of the trails, but snowshoeing is.
 Hiking the trails in snowshoes is not only a rigorous exercise but also a breathtaking escape into nature that you won't soon forget.
 Snowshoeing is great for RV visitors of all ages - you just have to bring your own snowshoes.